haroohie-club/HaroohieSite/README.md

 ## Running
 Make sure to install the dependencies:
 ```bash
 npm install
 ```

-Start the development server on http://localhost:3000
+Start the development server locally on http://localhost:3000 using:
 ```bash
 npm run dev
 ```